 Some of the volunteers involved in the first broadcasts remain on-air today, highlighting the important role community-access radio plays in the lives of many people.

 2MCE includes two studios in building N2 on our Bathurst campus.
 Studio 4 was established in 1981 and is operated by the Student Broadcasting Society.
-The second is a separate news studio for National Radio News and is operated by the School of Communication and Creative Industries.
+The second is a separate news studio for National Radio News.

 Feeling inspired to kickstart your career in communication?
-Take a look at our CCI courses and let your creativity flow.
+Take a look at our communication courses and let your creativity flow.